servo/project/governance/CHARTER.md

 ## 8. Amendments

 a.
-This charter may be amended by a two-thirds vote of the entire TSC and is subject to approval by LF Projects.
+This charter may be amended by a two-thirds vote of the entire TSC and is subject to approval by Europe.